E-commerce design pattern guide

 The purpose of this guide is to give you a toolkit to use to review tests to optimize existing templates, or alternatively, as a blueprint that can be adapted when you are planning a site redesign.

-What best practice recommendations do the Ecommerce Site Design Bible include?
+What best practice recommendations does the e-commerce design patterns guide include?

-The first edition of this guide focused on best practices for creating desktop web experiences for retail with the intention to add more detail on mobile-optimised experiences.
-In the second edition, our main focus has been to update guidance and examples on mobile-optimised responsive and adaptive experiences.
+The first edition of this guide focused on best practices for creating desktop web experiences for retail with the intention to add more detail on mobile-optimized experiences.
+In the second and third edition, our main focus has been to update guidance and examples on mobile-optimised responsive and adaptive experiences.
 We have expanded the coverage on best practices for mobile retail design through these features:

 - Mobile-specific best practice sections for smartphone and tablets